 We’re a not-for-profit organisation with a mission to support and enable you to live life your way.
 We celebrate and respect diversity and the unique individuality of every person.
 We offer services and products to support physical, emotional, intellectual, social and spiritual wellbeing.
-We were established more than 45 years ago and today we have over 3,500 customers across 41 metropolitan and rural locations.
+We were established more than 50 years ago and today we have over 3,500 customers in more than 40 locations.

 Our Retirement Communities and Residential Aged Care Homes are located across New South Wales and the Australian Capital Territory.
 We are also planning new developments as well as upgradng and redeveloping many of our existing locations.